 Matt’s musical journey began with a trip to a Jackson Browne concert at the age of three and guitar lessons at age seven.
 Thanks to his parents, Matt was hooked on music early, and he soon found himself spending time at Neil Young’s Bridge School Benefit concerts, U2 tours, and other shows that would admit an under-age music addict.

 Matt continued playing guitar through his formative years and was actively involved in his school choirs—not surprising considering that his mother performed in the show choir that inspired the hit TV show Glee.
-But performing wasn’t enough for Bushman—he wanted to write his own songs and hone his guitar chops.
+But performing wasn’t enough for Bushman—he wanted to write his own songs and hone his guitar skills.

-With solid compositional skills and performing experience under his belt, it was soon time for Matt Bushman to take his songs into the recording studio.
-In May of 2017 he released his first EP Acoustic Interests, followed by a full album in 2018 called Past Ten.
+With solid compositional skills and performing experience under his belt, it was soon time for Matt to take his songs into the recording studio.
+In May of 2017 he released his first live EP Acoustic Interests, followed by a full album in 2018 called Past Ten.
 With his debut album, Matt received accolades from the Reno Gazette Journal, which included the track “Playing With Fire” in their 2019 list of Top 15 Local Songs.
 The recognition was well-deserved for Bushman, whose songs often turn love on its end with driving, rhythmic tones that deliver the hard truths of adulthood smoothed over by a voice that can comfort like a warm blanket.

 2019 continued to be productive for Matt as he toured the West Coast, released the song “Massachusetts” and more recently penned the beautiful and poignant song “Luminescent.”
 His sophomore album “ Younger Side Of Old” was released summer of 2020 and has continued to gain momentum through the pandemic.
 He decided to take the summer to travel around twelve National Parks and shoot videos of himself playing acoustic versions of the new album.
 Matt is excited to get back on the road and play shows when the time is right.